Kvadratni/speech-mcp/README.md

 - Real-time audio processing for speech recognition
 - Local speech-to-text using faster-whisper (a faster implementation of OpenAI's Whisper model)
 - High-quality text-to-speech with multiple voice options
-- Modern PyQt-based UI with audio visualization
+- Compatible with external MCP UI clients for visualization
 - Simple command-line interface for voice interaction

 ## Features